 For something like Windows Server 2003 Standard Edition, you would need to pay for each virtual session running on a physical box.
 The exception to this rule is if you have the Enterprise Edition of Windows Server 2003, which allows you to run four virtual copies of Windows Server 2003 on a single machine with only one license.
 This Microsoft licensing policy applies to any type of virtualization technology that is hosting the Windows Server 2003 guest operating systems.

-If you're running open source software, you don't have to worry about licensing because that's always free—what you do need to be concerned about is the support contracts.
+If you're running open source software, you don't have to worry about licensing because that's always free -- what you do need to be concerned about is the support contracts.
 If you're considering virtualizing open source operating systems or open source software, make sure you calculate the support costs.
 If the support costs are substantial for each virtual instance of the software you're going to run, it's best to squeeze the most out of your software costs by putting it on its own dedicated server.
 It's important to remember that hardware is often dwarfed by software licensing and/or support costs.
 The trick is to find the right ratio of hardware to licensing/support costs.
 When calculating hardware costs, be sure to calculate the costs of hardware maintenance, power usage, cooling, and rack space.

 There are licensing and support considerations for the virtualization technology itself.
 The good news is that all the major virtualization players have some kind of free solution to get you started.
 Even one year ago, free virtualization was not possible when VMware was pretty much the only player in town, but there are now free solutions from VMware, Microsoft, Xen Source, and Virtual Iron.
-In the next virtualization article, we'll go more in-depth about the various virtualization players.